linuxcommandline/linuxcommandlineconfig/README.md

 - 💞️ I’m looking to collaborate on idk.
 I guess ask me.
 - 📫 How to reach me: DM me on Discord.
 My username is: droplett_the_reindeer (my display name is Barley The Fox though).
 - 😄 Pronouns: They/it
-- ⚡ Fun fact: You are reading the Readme of someone who doesn't have a fun fact right now ^w^"
+- ⚡ Fun fact: You are reading the Readme of someone who doesn't have a fun fact right now

 <!---
 BarleyFoxDroplettReindeerTheDev/BarleyFoxDroplettReindeerTheDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.